leesolam/AloNet/README.md

 We are now currently working on several postprocessing algorithms for AloNet to be available for general use.
 The Flask web application and its code will be made available publicly when the program is ready to use.

-For any inquiry on an adoption of AloNet for the instituion, co-work, or others, contact the e-mail mentioned above.
+For any inquiry on an adoption of AloNet for the instituion, co-work, or others, please contact the author.